camenwong/time_composition/README.md

 Bernard Stiegler, TECHNICS AND TIME,1 *The Fault of Epimetheus*

 Alberto Castelli, On Western and Chinese conception of time: A comparative study

+Christopher Haworth, Protentions and Retentions of Xenakis and Cage: Nonhuman Actors, Genre and Time in Microsound

+Mierle Laderman Ukeles, “Maintenance Art: Proposal for an Exhibition ‘Care’” (1969)

+Sigmond Freud, Notiz über den "Wunderblock"

 # Keywords: